 Most analytical methods within the empirical-holistic paradigm have more in common than what separates them.
 Most methods in this paradigm are characterized by:

-- The researcher should be aware of his pre-understanding (preconceived opinions) and how this may affect data collection and analysis.
+- The researcher should be aware of his preconceptions (= pre-understanding = preconceived opinions = prejudices) and how this may affect data collection and analysis.

 - Open data collection.